 WHEN: Wednesday, October 17 at 6:00 P.M. — 8:00 P.M.

 WHERE: Catawba Brewing Co.
 933 Louise Ave Ste.
 105 (Look for parking on Otts Street.)

-COST: Free — but you must RSVP below
+COST: Free — RSVP below

 At Charlotte magazine, we are committed to making this city better.
 Each year we feature a few Charlotteans who are doing just that in our December issue.
 We call them our Charlotteans of the Year.
 Throughout the year, we host a series of discussions on our city's defining issues with local leaders, thinkers, and YOU.
 We call it #discussCLT, an event series powered by OrthoCarolina.
 You can join the conversation by attending events, listening to the podcast, subscribing to the newsletter and reading articles.